SpiralBL0CK/LeT-ME_SEE-_Y0u/README.md

 python-nmap : sudo pip install python-nmap

-# !Please note that all i do is for fun and to learn,so dont yell me if i did s0mething wr0ng.
+# !Please note that all i do is for fun and to learn,so dont yell to me if i did s0mething wr0ng.
 Also This is under C0nstruction,i'll add some more features.